'We've Got To Learn From Our History,' 'Demagogue' Author Warns

 On how McCarthy's career ended in his condemnation

 The hearings ended by ending Joe McCarthy's career.
 They gave his fellow senators the courage to finally take him on.
 In December of that year, 1954, the Senate, in a very rare move, formally condemned him.
 And that was the end of Joe McCarthy's political career.
 And it spelled a beginning of a downward spiral in his own life that ended with him tragically dying three years later. ...
-By the time he died in 1957, John McCarthy was an afterthought to the press, to the public and certainly to his fellow senators.
+By the time he died in 1957, McCarthy was an afterthought to the press, to the public and certainly to his fellow senators.
 He hadn't been on the front page [in] forever.
-He was likely facing a re-election loss even if he even ran for re-election in Wisconsin.
-And he had a movement named after him that became the kind of smear: the word "McCarthyism," that he understood and couldn't spin away.
+He was likely facing a reelection loss even if he even ran for reelection in Wisconsin.
+And he had a movement named after him that became the kind of smear: the word McCarthyism that he understood and couldn't spin away.

 Sam Briger and Joel Wolfram produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.